Single-valued hyperlogarithms, correlation functions and closed string amplitudes: Correlation functions and closed string amplitudes

+In this case, there is no restriction on the individual conformal dimensions and $C_{123}$ is a constant depending the type of fields.

-The single-valuedness of the correlation functions~\eqref{e:C2} and~\eqref{e:C3} on the real slice, $\tilde z=\bar z$, imposes the spins, given by the different of the conformal weights, $\Delta_i-\tilde\Delta_i$ to be integral.
+The single-valuedness of the correlation functions~\eqref{e:C2} and~\eqref{e:C3} on the real slice $\tilde z=\bar z$ imposes that the difference of the conformal weights $\Delta_i-\tilde\Delta_i$ (the spins) has to be integral.
 The single-valued condition does not determine the value of the constants $N_{12}$ nor $C_{123}$.